lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`

 Now we get to the Framingham study!
-This study was originally started in the 1950 and was first of its kind to investigate the role of lifestyle on cardiovascular disease.
-Many health prevention tips, such as getting enough physical activity, eating healthy foods, and not smoking, were first shown from the results of this study.
-The study recruited more than about 5000 people, though in this teaching dataset there are only about 4400 participants.
-Several variables as you can see here were measured from the participants, many of whom came for 3 data collection visits over around 15 years of followup.

-If you'll notice, there are some things in the dataset that aren't very clean... for instance, the variable names aren't entirely clear and some values don't tell us what they actually mean.
-Take the values in sex.
-What does 1 and 2 mean?
-So we will need to do some tidying beforehand.
-However, before that, it's a very smart idea to explore the data a bit to get a better sense of it.
+This study started in the 1950s and was first to investigate and establish the role of lifestyle on cardiovascular disease.
+Many health tips, such as being physically active, eating healthy foods, and not smoking, were first shown from the results of this study.
+The study has about 4400 participants, who had data collected on them about 3 times over around 15 years of followup.
+If you'll notice, there are things that aren't very clean in the dataset... for instance, the variable names aren't clear and some values don't tell us their meaning, such as the values in sex.
+What does 2 mean?
+We'll need to do some tidying beforehand.
+Before that, it's a good idea to explore the data a bit to get a better sense of it.

 ---
 ## Summary of lesson